 Features: Compression fit, big thigh pockets, made with anti-itch, anti-microbial merino wool fabric

-I got a pair of these merino wool hiking leggings last spring and so far, I like them a lot.
+I got a pair of these Ibex Lizzi merino wool hiking leggings a few years ago and I like them a lot.
 To be honest, I was pretty skeptical of them at first.
 Merino wool is not known for being a durable fabric so I thought they would get ripped easily.
 (Read my guide to whether Merino wool is worth it for my strong opinions on Merino wool.)

 I’m happy to report that they have stood up quite well – no rips or tears yet!
 They are made with merino wool that is blended with nylon, which adds lots of strength, and elastane for stretch.